anthonymcglone2022/style-guidelines/README.md

 - Who is the documentation being written for?
   - Is the audience global?
 Will the documentation have to be translated?
-  - Should the "level" of a document be pitched at beginners or experts?
+  - Should a document be written for beginners or experts?
-- The value of a document should be considered - what does it help the user to achieve?
+- What is the value of a document?
+  - What does it help the user to achieve?
   - What is useful for the user to know?